CurlyPancakes/KeyGeneratorAPI/README.md

 Latest Version: [v.1.0](https://github.com/Zero-Developing/KeyGeneratorAPI/releases/tag/v.1.0)

 The KeyGeneratorAPI is a API developed by Zero-Developing for generating and scanning Keys.
 You can use these Keys to verify Beta-Users.
+We **do not recommend** to use this key's as **security feature** or for **paid licenses**.

 ## Installation